 This class is planned for those scholars with a high level of interest.
 The class provides training in fundamentals of soccer in addition to concepts of team play in a competitive environment.

-Required Fee: \$75 Required Fee: \$75
+Prerequisite: Tryouts and Teacher approval Required Fee: \$75 Required Fee: \$75